willzhang05/netconnect/README.md

 * The environment should activate, with a "(env)" in front of the PS1 (shell prompt)

-* `pip3 install -r requirements.txt` will install the required packages
+* `pip3 install -r requirements.txt` will install the required packages.
+If this gives an error on Mac, comment out `django-heroku` and `psycopg2-binary`

 * When models are updated, make migrations with `python3 manage.py makemigrations`